 I read an article yesterday on Bloomberg: “Yale to Be Paid Interest on Dutch Water Authority Bond From 1648.”
 That’s amazing!

-The 1,000 Carolus guilder-bond was issued at 5 percent interest on May 15, 1648.
+The 1,000 Carolus guilder-bond ($512) was issued at 5 percent interest on May 15, 1648 to Mr. Niclaes de Meijer.
 The currency in use in 1648, Carolus guilder worth 20 stuivers has been succeeded by the Flemish pound, then the guilder and finally the euro.
-The bond now pays 11.34 euro ($12.80) annually, which is the modern equivalent of 25 guilders, the interest rate having been reduced to 2.5 percent during eighteenth century (Krantz, Steven G. and Harold R. Parks, Mathematical Odyssey: Journey from the Real to the Complex, Springer, 2014, p.32).
+The bond now pays 11.34 euro ($12.80) annually, which is the modern equivalent of 25 guilders, the interest rate having been reduced to 3.5 percent and then 2.5 percent during eighteenth century (Krantz, Steven G. and Harold R. Parks, Mathematical Odyssey: Journey from the Real to the Complex, Springer, 2014, p.32).

 The 1,000 Carolus guilder-bond, which is written on goatskin, is among five of the world’s oldest bonds that still pay interest.
 The document is a bearer bond, meaning the issuer needs to see it before paying out interest.
 The issuer will then write the payment date on the document.
 Interest payments were continuously recorded on the vellum document.
 By 1944, there was no longer any space on the vellum to list interest payments.
 A paper allonge was added to record new payments.
 The last recorded payment was collected July 1, 2003.
 Geert Rouwenhorst, professor of corporate finance and deputy director of the International Center for Finance, took the bond to the Netherlands to collect 26 years of back interest.
 That was the last time interest was collected.